connectaman/connectaman/README.md

 Hey there 👋,
 My name is Aman Ulla and I'm AI Engineer by Profession.
 Also a Tech Savvy.
-Find more about me from amanulla.in
+Find more about me from ![amanulla.in]